spencerbeggs/aws-cdk-stack-factory/README.md

 AWS_REGION=us-east-1
 ```

-You can also run `yarn env` and a cli will prompt you the values and create the file for you.
+You can also run `yarn profile` and a cli will prompt you the values and create the file for you.
 The `.env` file is not tracked by git.

 ### Basic Usage